Papers under revision

 - Beyond Anonymity: Network Affordances, under Deindividuation, Improve Social Media Discussion Quality.
 Revise and Resubmit, Journal of Computer Mediated-Communication.
 Kokil Jaidka, Alvin Zhou, Yphtach Lelkes, Jana Laura Egelhofer and Sophie Lecheler.

 - Does affective polarization undermine democratic norms or accountability?
 Maybe not.
-Forthcoming at American Journal of Political Science.
+American Journal of Political Science.
 David Broockman, Joshua Kalla and Sean J. Westwood.

-- Opinion dynamics and polarization.
+- The nonlinear feedback dynamics of asymmetric political polarization.
 The Proceedings of the National Academy of Sciences.
 Naomi Leonard, Anastasia Bizyaeva, Alessio Franci, Yphtach Lelkes and Keena Lipsitz.

 - The Nature of Affective Polarization: Disentangling Policy Disagreement from Partisan Identity.
 American Journal of Political Science.
 Nicholas Dias and Yphtach Lelkes.

 - Identity, affect, and the political preferences of biracial Americans.
 American Journal of Political Science.
 Lauren Davenport, Shanto Iyengar and Sean J. Westwood.

 - The Inseparability of Race and Partisanship in the United States.
 Political Behavior Sean J. Westwood and Erik Peterson.

 - Partisan Gaps in Political Information and Information-Seeking Behavior: Motivated Reasoning or Cheerleading?, Erik Peterson and Shanto Iyengar.